Hawaii Court Records

 How to Look Up Jail Records in Hawaii?

-Jail records can be checked locally or at the state level.
+Jail records may be checked locally or at the state level.
 An interested person has a right to check these records, which are considered public records.
-To look up jail records, a requester can check through the administrative office of the detention facility.
-The office of the Sheriff can also be visited to check the jail records of the County.
-Jail records can also be looked up at the state level by visiting the administrative office of the Division of Corrections of the Department of Public Safety.
+To look up jail records, a requester may check through the administrative office of the detention facility.
+The Sheriff's office may also be visited to check the jail records of the county.
+Jail records may also be looked up at the state level by visiting the administrative office of the Division of Corrections of the Department of Public Safety.

 Can Jail Records be Expunged in Hawaii?

-Not all jail records can be expunged in Hawaii.
-Offenses such as domestic misdemeanors, first or second violation of drug possession, juvenile records, and violations like prostitution and other related offenses can be expunged once the holder of the record fulfills the requirements for eligibility.
-According to HRS §706–622.8, offenses for drug offenses can be expunged after the offender has completed all sentencing, including the substance abuse treatment program.
+Not all jail records may be expunged in Hawaii.
+Offenses such as domestic misdemeanors, first or second violation of drug possession, juvenile records, and violations like prostitution and other related offenses may be expunged once the holder of the record fulfills the requirements for eligibility.
+According to HRS §706–622.8, offenses for drug offenses may be expunged after the offender has completed all sentencing, including the substance abuse treatment program.
 Such a person must have complied with other terms and conditions that qualify for records expungement, as required by HRS §706–622.5.
-Also, juvenile records can be expunged as stated in HRS §712–1256.
+Also, as stated in HRS §712–1256, juvenile records may be expunged.